m-laszkiewicz/Comparing-feature-extraction-methods-with-BioTrove-dataset/README.md

 In the case of the "Clustering BioTrove" dataset with ~50k images and **only** family labels provided (in addition to unique identifier hash ids), the contrastive learning approach was a way to leverage the taxonomic family labels that were provided in the metadata csv.
 Every other extraction method I used was simply a frozen ResNet50 model with pretrained ImageNet weights.
 No labels or supervised learning could be leveraged in those methods.
 With this approach however, I was able to create a supervised learning situation, where family-labels being the same or different impacted the weights of the base ResNet50 model.
 In this way, I was able to tune the weights of the model, starting from the pre-trained ImageNet weights, to some extent, to my specific data - the BioTrove subset.

 Finally, let's discuss the **visualization of image embeddings**.
 As stated before, image embeddings extracted through each of the four previously-mentioned approaches, were reduced to two dimensions so that they could be plotted and visualized.
 This dimensionality-reduction was done using the UMAP library in Python.
 These two-dimensional embeddings were then plotted using the seaborn library in Python.
-It is important to note that the UMAP parameters were kept **constant** for visualization.
+It is important to note that the UMAP parameters were kept **constant** across all feature extraction methods.

 ![UMAP parameters](umap_params.png)